google/WebFundamentals/src/content/en/updates/2018/08/wasm-av1.md

 ```

 The parameter **<code>path/to/aom</code>** should be set to the full path of the location of the AV1 library source files.
-The bolded parameter needs to be set to the path for the Emscripten.cmake toolchain description file.
+The **<code>path/to/emsdk-portable/.../Emscripten.cmake</code>** parameter needs to be set to the path for the Emscripten.cmake toolchain description file.

 For convenience we use a shell script to locate that file: